UO-CIS211/UO-CIS211.github.io/chapters/appendix_internals.md

  function that maps the key deterministically to a value that is somewhat random (but always the same for a given key).
 For example, `hash("dog")` might return 28.
- There are only 8 entries in the index, so we take
+ There are only 8 slots in the index, so we take
  28 mod 8 to compute the index 4.
+Slot 4
-The `index[4]` contains 0,
+ of the index part contains 0,
- indicating that the entry for "dog" is in element 0 of the _entries_ part of the structure.
+ indicating that the entry for "dog" is in slot 0 of the _items_ part of the structure.

  Suppose we give the command `d["lizard"] = 18` to add ("lizard", 18) to the hash table.
 Maybe `hash("lizard")` returns 36.
 36 mod 8 is 4, the same as 28 mod 8, and
- `index[4]` already contains a reference to the entry for ("dog", 22).
+ slot 4 of the index already contains a reference to the entry for ("dog", 22).
 This is called a _hash collision_ or just _collision_, because the hash indexes for
- "dog" and "lizard" have _collided_ at entry 4.
+ "dog" and "lizard" have _collided_ at slot 4.
 What should we do?

 Python uses a